waldner/Firefox-RunWith/README.md

 ### Configuration example

-**NOTE: when the extension is uninstalled, the configuration is removed from browser storage, so it's a good idea to export and save it once you have it running.**
+**NOTE: when the extension is uninstalled, the configuration is removed from browser storage, so it's a good idea to export it to a file once you have it running.**

 Create the following script in `/tmp/test.sh` (in real usage, this will be your scripts/program):